-If you are looking for your first job or getting ready to find a new position in product management, you need to make sure your resume is as strong as possible.
-A designated skills section is a great way to emphasize your proficiency in a number of tools and platforms that are needed for success in the role.
+If you are looking for your first job or getting ready to find a new position in product management, you need to make sure your product manager resume is as strong as possible.
+A designated skills section is a great way to emphasize your proficiency in a number of tools and platforms.
 Before you dive into your job search, it is important for you to build out this part of your resume by mastering the product management tools that will make you a great asset to any company.

 We have worked with a number of product managers on each step of their job search, ultimately helping them land great roles where they can lead teams and make exciting products come to life.
-We outlined 3 important types of tools and examples of each so you can be successful and land a great job as a product manager.
+We outlined 3 important types of tools and examples of each.
+Knowledge of these will help you be successful and land a great job as a product manager.

 1. Roadmapping and project management platforms

 Why is roadmapping important?
 One of the main responsibilities of a product manager is to create a roadmap that outlines each detail of a product’s creation.
 They work with designers, developers, project managers, and many other team members in order to seamlessly coordinate long- and short-term goals.
 Luckily, there has been an increase in roadmapping and project management platforms that product managers can use to ensure organization and success.
 Many of these follow the Agile methodology.
 So, if you take a course or certificate program in Agile, you will likely gain the skills needed to master one or a few of these tools.